-“Still so new and already so powerful”
+Still so new and already so powerful.

-1854 was a landmark year for experimentation with photomechanical printing in France, a phenomenon followed with intense interest by writers of Europe’s first photography journal La Lumière, edited by Ernest Lacan.
-Like Nègre, Lacan had become convinced that, because of the impermanence of silver salts, the true future of photography was to lie in the use of printer’s ink.
-While the photogravure methods recently devised by Niepce de Saint-Victor and Fox Talbot were successful in reproducing simple higher contrast images, when it was applied to images with a subtle continuous tone, the results were unsatisfactory.
-An understudy of Niepce, Nègre set himself to perfecting Niepce’s process by working to achieve improved tonal values, submitting his tests to Lacan and La Lumière along the way.
-Lacan was impressed with Nègre’s results and published two of his photogravure plates in La Lumiére emphasizing the importance of his work:
+In 1854, the massive experimentation with photomechanical printing in France gained the attention of Europe’s first photography journal, La Lumière, edited by Ernest Lacan.
+Like Nègre, Lacan had become convinced that, because of the impermanence of silver salts, the true future of photography lie in the use of printer’s ink.
+While the photogravure methods devised by Niépce de Saint-Victor and William Henry Fox Talbot could successfully reproduce simple, higher-contrast images, the results were unsatisfactory when applied to images with a subtle continuous tone.
+While a student of Niépce, Nègre attempted to perfect his mentor’s process by working to improve the photogravure’s tonal values, submitting his tests to Lacan and La Lumière along the way.
+Impressed by Nègre’s result, Lacan published two of his photogravure plates in La Lumière, emphasizing the importance of his work:

 “She is an Arlésienne sitting [sic] and reading, on the threshold of the old cloister of Saint-Trophime.
 When we have seen this ordeal, it had only been subjected to one bite, and yet the details stone walls gnawed by time and on which light traces thousands of drawings strange, have been reproduced better perhaps on the steel than in the photographic snapshot, remarkable for its finesse.
-Without editing this board, but submitting successively some parts very vigorous, but lacking in transparency, the action of the biting, tempered by the resin powder, the artist will make a complete work (Feb 1854).
+Without editing this board, but submitting successively some parts very vigorous, but lacking in transparency, the action of the biting, tempered by the resin powder, the artist will make a complete work.”

-We are fortunate to have in this collection Nègre’s five successive “essais” test prints from the etching of the Le Départ pate that appeared in the December 23, 1854 issue of La Lumiére.
-Nègre notes that ‘Plate 5’ was made after the La Lumiére press run of 1,000 impressions.
+We are fortunate to have in this collection Nègre’s five successive “essais” test prints from the etching of the Le Départ pate that appeared in the December 23, 1854 issue of La Lumière.
+Nègre notes that ‘Plate 5’ was made after the La Lumièrepress run of 1,000 impressions.
 The plates are the provenance of Nègre’s estate via gallerist Alain Paviot.

 Borcoman, James, and Charles Nègre.
 Charles Nègre.
 Ottawa: National Gallery of Canada for the National Museums of Canada, 1976.